mrkkrp/cyphejor/README.md

 allowed (they influence the algorithm in general):

-* `:downcase` — replace words that are not specified explicitly with their first letter downcased
+* `:downcase` — replace words that are not specified explicitly with their first letter down-cased

-* `:upcase` — replace words that are not specified explicitly with their first letter upcased
+* `:upcase` — replace words that are not specified explicitly with their first letter upper-cased

 If nothing is specified, use word unchanged separating it from other words with spaces if necessary.

-Example of setup:
+An Example of setup:

 ```emacs-lisp
 (setq